Mid-year check in: How is your online giving working out?

 - Evaluate the success of your social media posts.
 Which channels are the top referrers of traffic to your organization’s website or donation landing pages?
 What types of content does your audience engage with most (and on which channels?)

 - Review your donor demographics.
 Where have you seen the most donations come from so far this year?
 Which audiences could you target for the remainder of the year?
 Are you struggling to reach a certain generation?
-Consider how each of them receives information and concentrate on the channel that are most impactful for them.
+Consider how each of them receives information and concentrates on the channel that is most impactful for them.

 How can we help?